 Service Business Website Cost 2026: Real Pricing Breakdown

-TL;DR: A real lead-generating service business website in 2026 costs $2,500–$8,000 to build, plus $50–$300/month for hosting, maintenance, and SEO.
+TL;DR: A real lead-generating service business website in 2026 costs $2,500–$8,000 to build, plus $47–$300/month for hosting, maintenance, and SEO.
 Most agencies quote $10k–$25k because they bundle in retainer work you do not need yet.
 The DIY route (Wix, Squarespace) is $0–$500 upfront but caps your SEO ceiling at roughly 5,000 visits/month.
-Here is what you actually pay for at each tier — and the price red flags to walk away from.
+Here is what you actually pay for at each tier — and how we deliver the boutique-tier build for $2,500 + $47/mo.

 Key takeaways